lucidrains/q-transformer/README.md

 - [x] show a simple end-to-end example, in the same style as all other repos
 - [x] handle no instructions, leverage null conditioner in CFG library
 - [x] cache kv for action decoding
+- [x] for exploration, allow for finely randomizing a subset of actions, and not all actions at once
+    - [ ] also allow for gumbel based sampling of actions, with annealing of gumbel noise

 - [ ] consult some RL experts and figure out if there are any new headways into resolving <a href="https://www.cs.toronto.edu/~cebly/Papers/CONQUR_ICML_2020_camera_ready.pdf">delusional bias</a>
-- [ ] for exploration, allow for finely randomizing a subset of actions, and not all actions at once
 - [ ] figure out if one can train with randomized orders of actions - order could be sent as a conditioning that is concatted or summed before attention layers
     - [ ] offer an improvised variant where the first action token suggests the action ordering. all actions aren't made equal, and some may need to attend to past actions more than others
 - [ ] simple beam search function for optimal actions